jwstegemann/fritz2-docs/HttpCalls.md

 Using the browser's default fetch-api can get quite tiresome, which is why fritz2 offers a small fluent api wrapper for it:

-First you create a `Request` which points to your endpoint url:
+First, you create a `Request` which points to your endpoint url:
 ```kotlin
 val usersApi = http("https://reqresss.in/api/users")
             .acceptJson()